Knee injuries are among the more common workplace injuries.

 Usually, the patella glides along a groove in the femur during knee movement.
 During this gliding motion, a layer of smooth cartilage under the patella prevents the bones rubbing against each other.
 Any injury or trauma to the knee, repetitive stress injury, overuse, or long periods of inactivity or misalignment of the knee can lead to softening and deterioration of the cartilage.

 The deterioration most commonly occurs while kneeling, squatting, bending, or extending the knee.
 Patients experience severe pain during most movements.
 However, the pain is worse while walking downhill or descending staircases.

 The most common symptom of chondromalacia is pain while descending or ascending staircases.
 However, there are other identifiable symptoms of chondromalacia such as –

 - Dull aching pain on the front of the knee

 - Pain after sitting for long periods

-- Grinding/grating feeling at the knee when it is extended.
+- A grinding/grating feeling at the knee when it is extended.

 Treatment for chondromalacia

-Chondromalacia is first treated with a combination of conservative methods such as ice application, compression, protection, anti-inflammatory medication, elevation of the affected area, physical therapy that focuses on strengthening of the quadriceps and hamstring muscle, and rest.
-Patients are first asked to rest the knee completely, and slowly re-introduce knee movement and activity.
-While in most cases surgery is not required, rare cases call for surgery.
+Chondromalacia is first treated with a combination of conservative methods such as ice application, compression, protection, anti-inflammatory medication, the elevation of the affected area, physical therapy that focuses on strengthening the quadriceps and hamstring muscle, and rest.
+First, patients are asked to rest the knee completely and slowly re-introduce knee movement and activity.
+While surgery is not required in most cases, rare cases call for surgery.

 Workers compensation for chondromalacia